Low-reheating scenario in dark Higgs inflation and its impact on dark photon dark matter production: Model

 where the Higgs mixing angle $\alpha$ can be expressed as

 The quartic couplings $\lambda_{H}$, $\lambda_{D}$, and $\lambda_{HD}$ can be written in terms of the physical scalar masses, $M_{h_1}$ and $M_{h_2}$, and the mixing angle, $\alpha$, as

 We assume that the dark Higgs mass, $M_{h_2}$, is larger than the SM Higgs mass, $M_{h_1} \simeq 125$ GeV.
+As such, positive quartic couplings are considered in the current work.
 The dark gauge boson $W_D$, whose mass is given by $M_{W_D} = g_{D} v_{D}$, becomes the DM candidate.
-In stabilising the DM, we use the charge conjugation symmetry in the dark sector particles which transform the scalar and the vector particles in the dark sector as
+In stabilising the DM, we use the charge conjugation symmetry in the dark sector particles which transforms the scalar and the vector particles in the dark sector as

 Alternatively, one may assume that the kinetic mixing is very small $\epsilon < 10^{-20}$ \cite{Khan:2024biq, Khan:2025dht}, so that the lifetime of DPDM is long enough compared to the age of the Universe.